The Birth Control Shot

 What Is the Birth Control Shot?

-The birth control shot is an injection given to a girl every 3 months to help prevent pregnancy.
-The birth control shot contains a long acting form of the hormone progestin.
+The birth control shot is an injection given every 3 months to help prevent pregnancy.
+The birth control shot contains a longer acting form of the hormone progestin.

 How Does the Birth Control Shot Work?

-The hormone progestin in the birth control shot works by preventing ovulation (the release of an egg during the monthly cycle).
-If a girl doesn't ovulate, she cannot get pregnant because there is no egg to be fertilized.
+The hormone progestin in the birth control shot works by preventing ovulation (the release of an egg from the ovaries during the monthly menstrual cycle).
+If an egg isn't released, pregnancy can't happen because there's no egg for the sperm to fertilize.

 The progestin also thickens the mucus around the cervix.
 This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
 The progestin also thins the lining of the uterus so that an egg will have a hard time attaching to the wall of the uterus.

-How Well Does the Birth Control Shot Work?
+How Well Does the Birth Control Shot Work to Prevent Pregnancy?

 In general, how well each type of birth control method works depends on a lot of things.
 These include whether a person has any health conditions or is taking any medicines that might affect its use.
-It also depends on whether the method is convenient and whether the person remembers to use it correctly all of the time.
+It also depends on whether the method is convenient and whether they remember to use it correctly all the time.